 Their children were the first generation born 'free of the reserves", but without a connection to relatives, there were still some difficult times.

-"At one stage I had three children under three, one of whom was intellectually disabled,"
+"At one stage I had three children under

 "I had no family to help me.
 My brother and I grew up far apart, my mother and grandmother were dead and my father and I weren't friends until I was in my 40s."